 Hi, I’m Kirsten!

-I’m a master’s student in the Security Studies Program at Georgetown University’s Walsh School of Foreign Service, where I’m exploring the intersections of defense policy, biosecurity, and emerging technology.
+I’m a graduate student in the Security Studies Program at Georgetown University’s Walsh School of Foreign Service, where I’m exploring the intersections of defense policy, biosecurity, and emerging technology.

 I care deeply about shifting biosecurity governance to safer and more anticipatory systems to prevent accidental and deliberate biological threats, and advance responsible, inclusive governance across both civilian and defense spaces.